About editing simple XML

 The local directory takes precedence over the default directory.
-That is, Splunk looks first in the local directory for resources.
+That is, the Splunk platform looks first in the local directory for resources.
 Anything present in local takes precedence over the same resource in the default directory.

-The Splunk Dashboard Editor writes to the
+The Dashboard Editor writes to the

 Import files from the same app